Morgan Gibbs-White: 2020–2022

+On 17 May 2022, Gibbs-White scored a goal in a 2–1 away win over Nottingham Forest in the Football League play-offs semi-final second leg; however, he missed a crucial penalty which granted the opponents a 3–2 victory in the penalty shoot-out and qualification to the final.

+His twelve goals and ten assists saw him named as Sheffield United's Player of the Year for the 2021–22 season.

 Nottingham Forest

-On 19 August 2022, Gibbs-White moved to Nottingham Forest, signing a five-year deal for a reported club record transfer fee of £25 million with another potential £17 million in add-ons.
-He scored his first goal for the club on 5 November 2022 in the home fixture vs. Brentford.
+On 19 August 2022, Gibbs-White signed for newly promoted Premier League club Nottingham Forest on a five-year contract, for a reported club record transfer fee of £25 million with another potential £17 million in add-ons.
+He scored his first goal for the club on 5 November 2022 in a 2–2 home draw with Brentford.
+On 28 May 2023, Gibbs-White was voted Nottingham Forest Player of the Season.

+During the 2023–24 season, Gibbs-White recorded ten Premier League assists and scored five goals, including the winning goal at home to Manchester United on 30 December 2023.
+On 1 February 2025, he scored a goal in his 100th match for the club in a 7–0 victory over Brighton.

+On 10 July, Sky Sports News reported that Tottenham Hotspur had triggered Gibbs-White's £60 million release clause in order to sign him, and that he was due to undergo a medical with them.
+The following day, it was reported that Nottingham Forest were consulting their legal team about potential legal action over what they believed was an illegal approach to Gibbs-White, and a potential breach in a confidentiality agreement over his release clause.
+On 26 July, Gibbs-White signed a new three-year contract with Nottingham Forest.

 International career

 Gibbs-White was part of the England team that won the 2017 FIFA U-17 World Cup in India.
 He scored twice in the tournament, against the United States in a 4–1 win in the quarter-finals, and once in the final, which England won 5–2 against Spain.
-In December 2017, Rhian Brewster revealed in an interview with The Guardian that Gibbs-White was racially abused by a Spanish player during the final with the FA reporting the incident to FIFA.
+In December 2017, Rhian Brewster revealed in an interview with The Guardian that Gibbs-White was racially abused by a Spanish player during the final, with the FA reporting the incident to FIFA.

 On 27 May 2019, Gibbs-White was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship in Italy.
 He made his debut for that age group during the 3–3 draw with Croatia at the San Marino Stadium on 24 June, playing the final 17 minutes in place of James Maddison.